DimitrisJim/leetcode_solutions/README.md

   (also see Revisit.md).
 - Problems that are new have skewed timings because of the initial low number of submissions.
+- I might skip some `C` problems when the time needed to create the structures far outweights the benefit.
+  Most times it is relatively straight-forward after a solution has been found.

 Additionally: